Exactly how to write a mission statement

-I coach trauma survivors stuck in a cycle of hopelessness to a state of confidence, joy, and self-determination
+I coach trauma survivors stuck in a cycle of hopelessness to a state of confidence, joy, and self-determination.

-I help mid-life women who are bored by their current circumstances find fulfillment in new relationships and careers.
+I help mid-life women who are bored with their current circumstances find fulfillment in new relationships and careers.

 That’s where Dawning comes in.
 This third styling of Aurora’s solo enterprise is a one-to-few coaching business that’s supplemented by infoproducts.
 Most of Dawning’s business to date comes from small group coaching sessions and retreats, but Aurora is working hard to bring more passive income into her brand so that she can reach a larger audience 24/7.